-TO TRANSPORT (See Figs. 3 and 12)
+TO TRANSPORT (See Fig. 3 & 13)

-When pushing or towing your tractor, be sure to disengage transmission by placing freewheel control in freewheeling position.
-Freewheelcontrolislocated at the reardraw bar of tractor.
+When pushing or towing your tractor, ensure transmission is disengaged by placing freewheel control in freewheeling position.
+Free wheel control is located at the rear drawbar of tractor.

-- Raise attachment lift to highest position with attachment lift control. - Pull freewheel control out and down into the slot and release so it is held in the disengaged position. - Do not push or tow tractor at more than two (2) MPH. - To reengage transmission, reverse above procedure.
+- Raise attachment lift to highest position with attachment lift control. - Pull freewheel control out and into the slot and release so it is held in the disengaged position. - Do not push or tow tractor at more than two (2) mph (3,2 km/h). - To reengage transmission, reverse above procedure.

-NOTE: To protect hood from damage when transporting your tractor on a truck or a trailer, be sure hood is closed and secured to tractor.
+NOTE: To protect hood from damage when transporting your tractor on a truck or a trailer, ensure hood is closed and secured to tractor.
 Use an appropriate means of tying hood to tractor (rope, cord, etc.).